Dragon2fly/logger_tt/README.md

 ## 1.7.4:
 * Fixed: TelegramHandler re-group again an already grouped message
 * Usability:
-  * Change method of detecting child process, potentially fix all issues related to multiprocessing and pyinstaller
+  * Change the method of detecting child process, potentially fix all issues related to multiprocessing and pyinstaller

 ## 1.7.3:
 * Usability: